Nordstrom's digital strategy: lessons from DemandJump's platform

 Macy’s is huge.

-To paint this picture, we’ll look into three channels: Paid Search, Email, and Organic Search - to see just how Nordstrom brings the heat online.
+Today, we’ll look into three channels: Paid Search, Email, and Organic Search - to see just how Nordstrom brings the heat online.

 Starting with paid search